gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Business Services are a flavour of reuse-services that expose specific information in VCAP_SERVICES credentials block that enable application router to serve Business Service UI and/or data.
 * Business Service UI must be stored in HTML5 Application Repository to be accessible from application router
 * Business Service UI must be defined as "public" to be accessible from an application router in a different space than the one from where the UI was uploaded
-* Business Service data is served after JWT token exchange between login JWT token and Business Service token
+* Business Service data can be served using two grant types:
+  1. User Token Grant: Application router performs a token exchange between login JWT token and Business Service token and uses it to trigger a request to the Business Service endpoint
+  2. Client Credentials Grant: Application router generates a client_credentials token and uses it to trigger a request to the Business Service endpoint

 #### Business Service Credentials
 While binding a Business Service instance to application router the following information should be provided in VCAP_SERVICES credentials: